rocky/python-decompile3/README.rst

 We also don't handle PJOrion_ or otherwise obfuscated code.
-For PJOrion try: PJOrion Deobfuscator_ to unscramble the bytecode to get valid bytecode before trying this tool.
-This program can't decompile Microsoft Windows EXE files created by Py2EXE_, although we can probably decompile the code after you extract the bytecode properly.
+For PJOrion try: PJOrion Deobfuscator_ to unscramble the bytecode to get valid bytecode before trying this tool; pydecipher_ might help with that.

+This program can't decompile Microsoft Windows EXE files created by Py2EXE_, although we can probably decompile the code after you extract the bytecode properly. `Pydeinstaller <https://github.com/charles-dyfis-net/pydeinstaller>`_ may help with unpacking Pyinstaller bundlers.

 Handling pathologically long lists of expressions or statements is slow.
-We don't handle Cython_ or MicroPython_ which don't use bytecode.
+We don't handle Cython_ or MicroPython which don't use bytecode.

 There are numerous bugs in decompilation.
 And that's true for every other CPython decompiler I have encountered, even the ones that